 Emotional intimacy is what allows you to share your deepest feelings, even the uncomfortable ones, with your partner.
-You make yourself vulnerable to the other person, knowing that you will not be judged.
+You make yourself vulnerable to the other person, knowing you will not be judged.
 In other words, you trust them and feel safe opening up to them, even to the extent of revealing your weaknesses and secrets.
 If you feel you and your partner have this deep emotional intimacy, it might be time for you to drop the L-bomb on them.

 6. They have confessed their love for you through their deeds.

 Your partner could be in the same situation as you when it comes to confessing love.
 In other words, they too may not be sure when to say it.
 Before saying those three words, you would want to make sure they have feelings for you.
 One of the ways of knowing if they love you is by noticing their actions.
-If they confess their love for you by showering you with gifts, spend quality time with you, help you with your tasks, or do things to make you feel special, it might be time for you to tell them, “I love you.”
+If they confess their love for you by showering you with gifts, spend quality time with you, helping you with your tasks, or doing things to make you feel special, it might be time for you to tell them, “I love you.”

 7. You have moved from “Me” to “We.”

 It isn’t always about you.
 Relationships work on interdependency and companionship.
-When you start accepting that the needs, wants, and desires of the other person are just as important as yours, it might be time for you to tell them, “I love you.”
+When you start accepting that the needs, wants, and desires of the other person as being just as important as yours, it might be time for you to tell them, “I love you.”
 Using the word “we” over “me” indicates that both of you are serious about your relationship and, more importantly, supportive of each other.

 8. You are best friends.